List of Stranger Things characters: Vecna

-In 1986, after spending several years remaining dormant and growing stronger while controlling the Upside Down, Henry begins terrorizing Hawkins himself, murdering several Hawkins High School students, including Chrissy Cunningham, Fred Benson, and Patrick McKinney.
-Dustin and Eddie dub him "Vecna" based on his similarities to the Dungeons & Dragonss character of the same name.
+In 1986, after spending several years remaining dormant and growing stronger while controlling the Upside Down, Henry begins terrorizing Hawkins himself, murdering three Hawkins High School students: Chrissy Cunningham, Fred Benson, and Patrick McKinney.
+Dustin and Eddie dub him "Vecna" based on his similarities to the Dungeons & Dragons character of the same name.
 Vecna nearly kills Max until her friends find a way to break his influence using music.
 He later possesses Nancy, reveals to her his past, and then shows her a vision of the future where Hawkins is torn apart by rifts before releasing her.
 Nancy and her friends deduce that Vecna needs to open four gates to the Upside Down to enact his plan, three of which have been spawned at the site of each of his murders.
 Max attempts to bait Vecna while her friends travel to the Upside Down to kill him.
 Eleven enters Max's mind and confronts Vecna, who reveals himself as the mastermind behind the Upside Down's past attacks on Hawkins.
 Vecna possesses and kills Max before Eleven overpowers him, while Steve, Nancy, and Robin severely injure his physical form before he escapes.
-Though Eleven revives Max, her brief death opens a fourth gate to the Upside Down, causing rifts to tear through Hawkins, allowing the Upside Down to begin infiltrating the town.
+Though Eleven revives Max, her brief death opens a fourth gate to the Upside Down, causing rifts to tear through Hawkins.

+In 1987, while Hawkins is under quarantine following the opening of the rifts, Vecna kidnaps 12 children, beginning with Holly Wheeler, and imprisons them in his lair in the Abyss, having lured them by pretending to be the character "Mr. Whatsit" from the novel A Wrinkle in Time.
+The children's minds are trapped inside a realm made of Henry's memories, where Max's mind is also trapped; she hides in the cave containing Henry's traumatic memory of first communing with the Abyss as a child, preventing him from reaching her inside his mind; Max eventually escapes with Holly's help and reawakens in her physical body.
+Vecna plans to use the children as vessels to erode the barrier between Earth and the Abyss, so that he can physically bring the two worlds together into one dominated by him.
+Mike, Will, Lucas, Dustin, Steve, Jonathan, Nancy, and Robin formulate a plan to allow the Abyss to descend close enough to Earth for them to climb into it from the Upside Down, and face off against the Mind Flayer in its final, giant kaiju form, controlled from inside its body by Vecna (which is also where he has imprisoned the children).
+Eleven arrives and overpowers Vecna with the help of Will, who finds himself capable of telepathically connecting with Vecna and being able to control both his creatures and Vecna himself.
+Joyce kills the injured Vecna by decapitating him with an axe.